gi-no/blog_mean_stack/article3.en.md

 #### Editing server-side database model

-On database model, for questions, answers, and comments on questions or answers, store the list of starred user as an array.
+On the database model, for questions, answers, and comments on questions or answers, store the list of starred users as an array.
 On "update()" function, we can refer the matched index of an array using "$".
-For the list of a starred user of a comment array of an answer array, because we can only use one "$", we need to iterate the array explicitly.
+For the list of a starred users of a comment array of an answer array, because we can only use one "$", we need to iterate the array explicitly.

 server/api/question/question.controller.js